top of page

 Member of the Association for Pet Loss and Bereavement (APLB)

-March 2020
+Since March 2020

 The APLB is a nonprofit association of concerned volunteers who are experienced and knowledgeable in the tender subject of pet death.
 They provide countless resources for pet families and pet loss professionals including Pet Loss & Bereavement Counselor Training.